As a corporate investment banker, you'll provide a range of financial services to companies, institutions and governments

 Being proactive and gaining experience in as many areas as possible from an early stage demonstrates commitment and a desire to move upwards.

-Performing well not only leads to good bonuses and internal recognition, but attracts outside attention.
+Performing well not only leads to good bonuses and internal recognition but also attracts outside attention.
 Headhunting is common within the sector.
 High performers are in demand and it's not unusual for individuals or whole teams to be poached by other banks.

 Headhunting aside, regular moves between banks are possible.
 Experienced investment bankers may also move into senior management positions in industry, commerce or government.